 Because of the type of coat they have (no undercoat), they don’t shed as much as many other breeds.
 So, Yorkies can be one of the best breeds for people who are allergy sufferers.

-5. Yorkies tend to retain their puppy teeth
+7. Why Do canines and Yorkies tend to retain their puppy teeth?

 Yes especially the canines.
 When your puppy is around five months old, check his teeth often.
 If you notice that an adult tooth is trying to come in but the baby tooth is still there, take him to your vet.
 Retained baby teeth can cause the adult teeth to come in unevenly, which may contribute to tooth decay in later years.

 8. Do Yorkshire Terriers have delicate digestive systems?
 Are yorkshire terriers picky eaters?

 Eating problems can occur if your Yorkie has teeth or gum problems as well.
 If your Yorkie is showing discomfort when eating or after eating, take him to the vet for a checkup.